 It doesn't get much simpler than the external system shown here:~

 Single line kits for retrofitting along the side of the boom are available, particularly for smaller sailboats.

-The ones shown here (by US manufacturer Barton) are for boats up to 30' long - it's a boxed complete single-line reefing kit that allows reefing lines to be led aft to the safety of the cockpit.
+The ones shown here (by US manufacturers Barton and Schaeffer) are for boats up to 30' long.
+They are complete single-line reefing kits that allow mainsail reefing lines to be led aft to the safety of the cockpit.

 This system makes reefing your mainsail a quick and easy operation - just lower the main to a predetermined mark on the halyard, tension the reefing line and re-trim the sail.

 Supplied as a complete set with all the parts and fixings required, together with full fitting instructions.
 All you need to provide is a line and a cleat or stopper.

 Some spar manufacturers incorporate single line systems inside the boom, which, although looking neater is:~